oslocyclotronlab/oslo-method-software/README.md

 *****************************************************************************

-In order to do the Oslo method, you need to run the mama-commands:
+In order to do the Oslo method, you need to run the following MAMA commands:

 Read in the raw particle-gamma matrix with the command:

->re
+re

 Make response matrix with the command:

->rm
+rm

 Unfold the particle-gamma matrix:

->un
+un

 Run the first-generation procedure on the unfolded particle-gamma matrix to get the distribution of primary gamma rays for each excitation energy:

->fg
+fg

 To remove negative counts:
-after >un and >fg, you should use the following commands:
+after 'un' and 'fg', you should use the following commands:

 Fill negative counts from neighbours:

->fn
+fn

 Replace (remaining) negative counts with zeros:

->rn
+rn

 Then write out the first-generation matrix:

->wr
+wr

 and call it fg (or some other name you find convenient)

-For the further analysis, you need programs found in the /prog directory: rhosigchi.f 	Find Rho and T from a least-square fit to the matrix fg d2rho.f     	Find Rho(Sn) from D0 or D1 values rhobin.f    	Find Rho(Sn) from global systematics (e.g. Egidy&Bucurescu) counting.c  	Normalize the level density function Rho(Ex) normalization.c Normalize the gamma-ray strength function f(Egamma) radex.f		Find the gamma-ray strength function from P/Rho
+For the further analysis, you need programs found in the /prog directory:

+rhosigchi.f 	-- Find Rho and T from a least-square fit to the matrix fg

+d2rho.f     	-- Find Rho(Sn) from D0 or D1 values

+rhobin.f    	-- Find Rho(Sn) from global systematics (e.g. Egidy&Bucurescu)

+counting.c  	-- Normalize the level density function Rho(Ex)

+normalization.c -- Normalize the gamma-ray strength function f(Egamma)

+radex.f		-- Find the gamma-ray strength function from P/Rho

 (There are several other programs in /prog and /mama that you do not need.
 Some of them are out-dated or do not work…)